jesse-flores/ES4-Final-Project-Sound-Source-Localization/README.md

 ## Credits

-**Team Members**: Jesse Flores, Dagbegnon Amouzou, Vicky Lin, Carlos Tierra

-**AI Assistance**: ChatGPT was used for Python script generation and math verification.
+**Team Members**: Jesse Flores, Dagbegnon Amouzou, Vicky Lin, Carlos Tierra **AI Assistance**: ChatGPT was used for Python script generation and math verification.

+## References & Resources
+Due to the multidisciplinary scope of this project, several external resources were consulted:

+- **DSP Theory**: The Scientist and Engineer's Guide to Digital Signal Processing (Steven W. Smith) was referenced for cross-correlation and filter design concepts.
+- **FPGA Design**: Various technical documentation and forums regarding SystemVerilog best practices, specifically for handling Clock Domain Crossing (CDC) and timing constraints.
+- **Concepts**: Educational engineering channels (YouTube) were utilized to visualize high-level signal processing and acoustic physics concepts.

 ## Additional Documentation